Hi, how are you, Rush Limbaugh and the EIB network meeting and surpassing all audience expectations on a daily basis?

 He is also said to have expressed concern about restrictions on executive compensation at banks that receive capital injections.

-If he steps down from Wells Fargo after completing a planned takeover of Wacovia, he would be entitled to retirement benefits worth about 43 million and 140 million dollars in accumulated stock and options, according to James Rita and associates.
+If he steps down from Wells Fargo after completing a planned takeover of Wachovia, he would be entitled to retirement benefits worth about $43 million and $140 million in accumulated stock and options, according to James Rita and Associates.

-The executive pay consulting firm pay experts say the new treasury limits would probably not affect this guy's exit package, but he had won it.
+The executive pay consulting firm pay experts say the new treasury limits would probably not affect this guy's exit package, but he didn't want it.

-It really, well, the Treasury Secretary, by virtue of the bailout bill, is singularly in charge of insuring the welfare of American citizens.
+It really, well, the Treasury Secretary, by virtue of the bailout bill, is singularly in charge of ensuring the welfare of American citizens.

-From the Washington Post today headlined smaller banks resist federal cash infusions.
+From the Washington Post today, headlines, smaller banks resist federal cash infusions.

 They don't want the money either.